Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 17.24.43 UTC
+- WIB: Minggu, 22 Desember 2024 18.17.32 UTC
-- WITA: Minggu, 22 Desember 2024 18.24.43 UTC
+- WITA: Minggu, 22 Desember 2024 19.17.32 UTC
-- WIT: Minggu, 22 Desember 2024 19.24.43 UTC
+- WIT: Minggu, 22 Desember 2024 20.17.32 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: motivational
+Kategori: technology